 Oil pulling therapy can reduce harmful bacteria in your mouth, as well as reduce plaque and gingivitis.
 Oil pulling can freshen breath, clear sinuses, promote healthy gums, and strengthen teeth and jaw muscles.

 HOW DOES OIL PULLING WORK?

-There is nothing magic about it.
+Does oil pulling really work?
+Yes and there is nothing magic about it.
 It’s just chemistry.
 Our mouth contains billions of microorganisms.
 Some of these organisms are benign while a great number are disease-causing bacteria.

 Most microorganisms inhabiting the mouth consist of a single cell, which are covered with a lipid (fatty) membrane.
 When these cells come into contact with oil, “a fat,” they naturally adhere to each other.

 As you swish oil around your teeth and gums, microbes are picked up as though they are being drawn to a powerful magnet.
 The longer you push and pull the oil through the mouth, the more microbes are pulled free.
 Spit out these toxins trapped in the oil and, viola, your mouth is now fresh and clean!

 Heikkilä, P., But, A., Sorsa, T. and Haukka, J Periodontitis and cancer mortality: Register-based cohort study of 68,273 adults in 10-year follow-up.
 Int.
 J. Cancer. doi:10.1002/ijc.31254, 2018 Jan 23